 One of the most common reasons why a person might need emergency dental services is a fractured tooth.
 It can be caused by trauma from accidents or contact sports.
 Or a weakened tooth that can no longer withstand the forces created by the jaw when chewing.

-The treatments options for a fractured tooth include crowns, dental bonding or extraction.
+The treatment options for a fractured tooth include crowns, dental bonding or extraction.
 An extracted tooth would usually be replaced with a dental prosthetic afterward.

 2. Knocked out tooth